Church helped former priest accused of abuse get Disney job

 HARRISBURG, Pa.
-(AP) — A grand jury report into child sexual abuse in Roman Catholic dioceses in Pennsylvania says church officials gave a former priest a positive reference to work at Disney World, even though they’d fielded at least one complaint about him sexually abusing a boy.
+(AP) — A sweeping grand jury report into child sexual abuse in Roman Catholic dioceses in Pennsylvania said church officials gave a former priest a positive reference to work at Disney World, even though they’d fielded at least one allegation about him sexually abusing a boy.

-The ex-priest, Edward Ganster, went on to work at Disney World.
-He died in 2014.
+The ex-priest, Edward Ganster, left the priesthood in 1990, moved to the Orlando area and went on to work at Disney World before he died in 2014.

-The report cites a letter Allentown’s bishop wrote to Orlando’s bishop in the late 1980s while Ganster was on sick leave at a Catholic mental health hospital.
-He said Ganster’s problems were “partially sexual” and that he couldn’t reassign him.

-The report says a monsignor separately told Ganster he was sure the diocese would give him a positive reference.
+The report said Ganster worked at the theme park for 18 years.
+Ganster drove the train at the Magic Kingdom, according to an obituary in the Orlando Sentinel, which said Ganster worked there for 15 years.

 Most Read Business Stories